 Diana is ANZAAP’s International Liaison for 2019 and she is based at the Stowers Institute for Medical Research in Kansas City, Missouri (U.S.) where she has worked since 2003.
-She currently holds the position as Head of Reptile & Aquatics and is responsible for the management of a wide range of non-mammalian species.
+She currently holds the position of Head of Reptile & Aquatics and is responsible for the management of a wide range of non-mammalian species.
 The facility has worked with zebrafish since 2006, cavefish since 2016, and a variety of aquatic invertebrates since 2005.
-These include emerging aquatic model organisms such as planaria and the sea anemone, Nematostella vectensis
+These include emerging aquatic model organisms such as planaria and the sea anemone, Nematostella vectensis.

 Rob Jones is an aquarium veterinarian based in Melbourne.
 He visits and consults to all major public aquariums in Australia and New Zealand and more recently Asia.
 Through his business “The Aquarium Vet” he has developed the E – Qauarist course, an online training resource for aquarists working in any field.

 Entering research aquatics in 2004 at the University of Adelaide’s Zebrafish Facility, Jason has more than a decade of experience with the operations and management of zebrafish aquaria.

 Jason has an international profile in the zebrafish community, speaking at international meetings on various elements of zebrafish culture.
 He is a member of the Australian and New Zealand Laboratory Animal Association (ANZLAA ) and the Zebrafish Husbandry Association ( ZHA ) an organisation for which he served as Vice President in 2009.

 Jason has been passionate about delivering world-class standards for research aquatics, with a keen interest in zebrafish larviculture and life support condition of RAS aquaculture.

 Jason has left the research industry for a time and is working in a non related field for the moment

 Dr. Lucie Nedved